mahauni/linux-notes/README.md

 $ contab -l
 ```
 After you edit you can see all your cron with the list.
-And after seeing the command is there its all good now
+And after seeing the command is there its all good now <br>

-Ex. of some cron code:
+Ex. of some cron code: <br>
 */5 * * * * echo hello > /tmp/cron_text

 ### DNS